Morocco Travel Guide | CoraTravels

 Cultural insights

 Moroccan society is deeply hospitable with strong family and community ties.
 Islam shapes daily rhythms through prayer times and Ramadan observance.
 Gender interactions are conservative, especially in rural areas.
-Berber (Amazigh) culture remains strong in Atlas Mountains with distinct languages and traditions.
+Berber (Amazigh) culture remains strong in Atlas Mountains with distinct languages and traditions, with cultural patterns similar to those found in neighboring Tunisia.
 Moroccan time is flexible - 'shwiya shwiya' (little by little) reflects the relaxed approach to schedules.

 Best time to visit